tnicacio/ifc-learnpy/README.md

 4. Make popcorn and have fun listing and registering awesome new courses

-# Can I test only the backend with Postman?
+# Can I test only the backend?
 Sure!
 The available routes on backend are:

 ## [GET] /courses